Concept Feature Incremental Processing Performance Architecture ~10 min read

 Both modes run with incremental processing.
 You can view more details in Life Cycle of an Indexing Flow.

-Many people may think incremental processing are only beneficial for large scale data.
+Many people may think incremental processing is only beneficial for large scale data.
 Thinking carefully, it really depends on the cost and requirement for data freshness.

-Incremental processing is needed upon the following conditions:
+Incremental processing is needed under the following conditions:

 For most user-facing applications this is needed. e.g. users update their documents, and it’s unexpected if they see stale information in search results.

-If the search result is fed into an AI agent, it may mean unexpected response to users (i.e. LLM generate output based on inaccurate information).
-It's more dangerous and users may even take the unexpected response without noticing.
+If the search result is fed into an AI agent, it may mean an unexpected response to users (i.e. an LLM generates output based on inaccurate information).
+It’s more dangerous and users may even take the unexpected response without noticing.

 Overall, say T is your most acceptable staleness.
 If you don’t want to recompute the whole thing repeatedly every cycle of T, you will need incremental processing more or less.

-We could take a look at a few examples to understand what CocoIndex handles behind the scene for incremental processing.
+We could take a look at a few examples to understand what CocoIndex handles behind the scenes for incremental processing.

 Consider this scenario:

 So we need to keep 3 rows, remove 2 previously existing rows, and add 2 new rows.
-These need to happen behind the scene:
+These need to happen behind the scenes:

-- Ideally, we only recompute embeddings for the 4 new rows, and reuse it for 3 unchanged chunks.
+• Ideally, we only recompute embeddings for the 4 new rows, and reuse them for 3 unchanged chunks.
 This can save computation cost especially when the embedding API charges by usage.
-CocoIndex achieves this by maintaining a cache for heavy steps like embedding, and when the input for a transformation step isn't changed, the output will be reused.
+CocoIndex achieves this by maintaining a cache for heavy steps like embedding, and when the input for a transformation step isn’t changed, the output will be reused.

 CocoIndex takes care of this.